 Angela D’Unian, B.A., M.Psy.

-Angela is a registered psychotherapist regulated by the College of Registered Psychotherapists of Ontario (CRPO).
+Angela is a registered psychotherapist with the College of Registered Psychotherapists of Ontario (CRPO).
 She holds a Master of Psychology degree in Clinical & Counselling Psychology from Adler Graduate Professional School.
+She also has a Master’s degree in Immigration & Settlement Studies and holds a college diploma in Child and Youth Work.
 She completed her undergraduate studies in Psychology at the University of Guelph.
-Angela also holds a college diploma in Child and Youth Work and a Master’s degree in Immigration & Settlement Studies.

 Angela is committed to her continual growth and professional development as a clinician.
 She receives regular supervision from registered psychologists and participates in post-graduate training programs.

 Todd Hartley B.Sc., M.A., M.S.W., R.S.W.

 Todd is a Registered Social Worker with the Ontario College of Social Workers and Social Services Workers.
 He completed a Master of Social Work at Wayne State University specializing in interpersonal practice.
 Todd also holds a Master of Arts from the University of Ottawa and an Honours Bachelor of Science from the University of Toronto.
 Todd completed his training at an outpatient community mental health clinic where he received training in psychodynamic psychotherapy and trauma informed psychotherapy.
 He also completed training at Ascension Providence Hospital in Michigan where he was an intern in the behavioural health unit providing brief, solution-focused therapy.
 Todd also has training in various psychotherapy modalities including Cognitive Behavioural Therapy and DBT-informed treatment.